mafintosh/hyperlog/README.md

 You can track `preadd` events against both `add` and `reject` events in combination to know when the log is completely caught up.

+## Hyperlog Hygiene

+A hyperlog will refer to potentially *many* different logs as it replicates with others, each with its own ID.
+Bear in mind that each hyperlog's underlying leveldb contains a notion of what its *own* local ID is.
+If you make a copy of a hyperlog's leveldb and write different data to each copy, the results are unpredictable and likely disastrous.
+Always only use the included replication mechanism for making hyperlog copies!

 ## License

 MIT